HR/Crypter/readme.md

 cloud encryption client) which is a more elaborate implementation of the idea.
 So please check it out as well!

-Link to this page: https://git.io/Crypter.info
+Link to this README: https://git.io/Crypter.info

 ## Installation
 All prebuilt binaries for all major platforms are available under